Dai people: Festival

 The festivals of the Dai people are mostly related to religious activities.
 The main festivals include door closing festival, door opening festival and water splashing festival.

 The closing festival is fixed on September 15 in the Dai calendar (the middle of July in the Gregorian calendar).
 The opening door festival, the time fixed in the Dai calendar on December 15 (the middle of October in the Gregorian calendar).
 In the two festivals on the same day, all of people will go to the Buddhist temple to hold ritual activities.
 People will offer foods, flowers and coins to the Buddha.
 The three months between the closing door festival and the opening door festival are the "close" time of the year, the most religious time of the year.

-The Water-Sprinkling Festival is a traditional festival of the Dai people, meaning the New Year of June.
+The Water Splashing Festival is a traditional festival of the Dai people, meaning the New Year of June.
 The time is in the late June or early July of the Dai calendar (the middle of April in the Gregorian calendar).
 Held about 10 days after the Qingming festival, it symbolizes "the most beautiful day".
 The holiday usually lasts three days.
 In the early morning of the festival, the people of the Dai village went to the Buddhist temple to clean the figure of Buddha.
 After the ceremony of the Buddhist temple, the young men and women pour water on each other.
 Then groups of people marched around, sprinkling pedestrians as a blessing.
 These represent blessings.

-Culture and religion
+Culture

 Religion

 The Dai are predominately Theravada Buddhists.
 Dai Buddhism also tolerated many pre—Buddhist animistic beliefs and practices.
 The Dai were animists before Buddhism became popular and their belief in natural spirits continues.
 Until very recently, every Dai village had at least one Buddhist temple while larger villages had two to five temples.
-Many of their Buddhist temples were destroyed during the disastrous cultural revolution.
+Many of their Buddhist temples were destroyed during the Cultural Revolution.
 Parents commonly sent their sons (from 7 to 18 years old) to the Buddhist monasteries to become novices and to receive monastic education.
-The boys will stayed in the monasteries for three years or more while learning how to write, read, and practice the faith.
-Afterwards, most boys or young men would disrobed and returned to secular society while a handful of them will remain in the monasteries to become fully ordained monks.
+The boys stay in the monasteries for three years or more while learning how to write, read, and practice the faith.
+Afterwards, most boys or young men would return to secular society while a handful of them remained in the monasteries to become fully ordained monks.
 This education system has led to high literacy rates and knowledge of the Dai script among Dai men that today exceed 80 percent.

+Islam

-Very few Dai practice Islam.
-These specific Dai are often called "Parshi Dai" or "Dai Hui".
-Hui (Chinese Muslim) merchants from Dali and other parts of Yunnan settled in Xishuangbanna in the early 19th century.
+A small minority of Dai practice Islam.
+These specific Dai are often called "Dai Paxi" or "Dai Hui".
+Hui (Chinese Muslim) merchants from Dali and other parts of Yunnan settled in Xishuangbanna in the early nineteenth century.
 These settlers assimilated and intermarried with the locals which eventually led to the creation of a unique Dai and Sino-Islamic culture.
 The present Parshi Dai have a material culture identical to their Buddhist counterparts.
 They speak the same language, wear similar dress, have similar customs, rituals, and diet.